cckuailong/awesome-gpt-security/README.md

 * [SubGPT](https://github.com/s0md3v/SubGPT) - SubGPT looks at subdomains you have already discovered for a domain and uses BingGPT to find more.
 * [Navi](https://github.com/SSGOrg/Navi) - A QA based Reconnaissance Tool with GPT
 * [ChatCVE](https://github.com/jasona7/ChatCVE) - The ChatCVE Lang Chain App is an AI-powered devSecOps application 🔍, for oganizations triaging and aggregating CVE (Common Vulnerabilities and Exposures) information.
+* [ZoomeyeGPT](https://github.com/knownsec/ZoomeyeGPT) - ZoomEyeGPT browser extension is a GPT-based Chrome browser extension designed to bring AI-assisted search experience to ZoomEye users.
+* [uncover-turbo](https://github.com/zt2/uncover-turbo) - Realize a general-purpose natural language surveying and mapping engine, and open up the last mile from natural language to surveying and mapping grammar.

 ### Offensive